 Introducing the Sage X Fly Rod

-Let’s get stuck in and explore just what this rod has to offer for you!
+Let’s get stuck in and explore just what the X has to offer for you!

-One of the amazing advantages of the Sage X fly rod is that incredibly light swing weight.
+One of the amazing advantages of the X fly rods is their incredibly light swing weight.
 You’ve got Sage’s unique KonneticHD technology to thank for this, as the high-density fiber composite blanks make for a rod that is lighter than ever.
-The Sage X weighs less than the Sage ONE, and the models are accurate to the line weight.
-This rod feels feather-light in hand and is a breeze to cast, creating tighter, more efficient loops.
+These rods weigh less than the Sage ONE, and the models are accurate to the line weight.
+These rods feel feather-light in hand and is a breeze to cast, creating tighter, more efficient loops.

 The only minor issue is that a lot of the weight Sage has stripped back came from the handle.
 If you choose to use a lighter reel with the Sage X, your set-up might feel slightly unbalanced – but this wasn’t enough to put us off!

-The Sage X is attractive and constructed with faultless craftsmanship.
-At first, it appears almost black, but in the bright sunlight you’ll see a darker green tint, officially named Black Spruce.
-This rod looks sleek and stunning with black wraps, silver detailing on the ferrules and butt, and hard chrome snake guides.
+The X is attractive and constructed with faultless craftsmanship.
+At first, it appears almost black, but in the bright sunlight, you’ll see a darker green tint, officially named Black Spruce.
+These rods look sleek and stunning with black wraps, silver detailing on the ferrules and butt, and hard chrome snake guides.

 The snub-nosed half wells handle has a smaller diameter than most rods, making it more comfortable and gentle on the hands.
 This handle design works exceptionally well, giving you more control over your casts and presentation.

-The Sage X is a fast action rod, but don’t be tricked into thinking that it’s a stiff rod with little sensitivity.
-The flex on this rod is incredible, which gives you a better connection with the softer rod tip and delivers greater blank recovery.
+The Sage X are fast action rods, but don’t be tricked into thinking that they’re stiff rods with little sensitivity.
+The flex on these rods are incredible, which gives you a better connection with the softer rod tip and delivers greater blank recovery.
 Again, the KonneticHD comes into play, resulting in a crisper tip stop, creating the tightest loops you might have ever seen.

 The Sage X also packs a lot of power and super-fast line speed, so you can get your fly out to those long-range distances with minimal effort.
-And what you gain in power and reach, you don’t lose out in accuracy: This rod loads and tracks well for impressive precision, so you can get your fly to the exact spot you were aiming for.
+And what you gain in power and reach, you don’t lose out in accuracy: The X loads and tracks well for impressive precision, so you can get your fly to the exact spot you were aiming for.

-This rare combination of power and strength with sensitivity and accuracy makes the Sage X an ideal choice for any avid fly angler.
+This rare combination of power and strength with sensitivity and accuracy makes it an ideal choice for any avid fly angler.

 The Sage X is perfect on any water, from little creeks to big rivers and lakes.
-Anyone from a beginner to a pro will enjoy fishing with the Sage X – it’s ideal for newbies who are still getting the hang of casting.
+Anyone from a beginner to a pro will enjoy fishing with this rod – it’s ideal for newbies who are still getting the hang of casting.

-When it comes to the range of casting, the Sage X is surprisingly effective at both short and long distances.
+When it comes to the range of casting, these rods are surprisingly effective at both short and long distances.
 In the 30 foot range, it performs much better than the Sage ONE does, but you can also get a killer presentation and precise cast at 60 foot.
 The long-distance casting relies very little effort compared to other similar rods, making it less work on your arms, shoulders, and back.
 You can cast out to any distance easily and achieve a great, natural presentation.

-You can also use a lot of different flies effectively with the Sage X. You’ll be wowed by the natural presentation when you tie on a dry fly, but the Sage X will also perform well with nymphs and smaller streamers.
+You can also use a lot of different flies effectively with these rods.
+You’ll be wowed by the natural presentation when you tie on a dry fly, but these rods will also perform well with nymphs and smaller streamers.

 All Sage fly rods come with a lifetime warranty for the original owner.
 If any damage occurs to your rod, reel, or blank due to the manufacturer’s defect, Sage will either repair or replace your rod for you.
-This generous warranty offers superb protection to your rods, making the Sage X rod an excellent investment.
+This generous warranty offers superb protection to your fly rods, making the X rods an excellent investment.

 We’re not the only fans of the Sage X!
-We scoured the internet to see what other anglers thought of the Sage X, and here are some rave reviews we found:
+We scoured the internet to see what other anglers thought of this rod, and here are some rave reviews we found:

-Steveid had to say: “I have an X 590 and I love it… there are times when one rod needs to be able to do everything well, and I believe the X 590 can do that… The feeling on the X is simply better than everything else I have tried.”
+Steve had to say: “I have an X 590 and I love it… There are times when one rod needs to be able to do everything well, and I believe the X 590 can do that… The feeling on the X is simply better than everything else I have tried.”

 Sweetandsalt is another fan: “I had to have it and now, after two full seasons with it, I like it even better than I initially did.
 It is my go to medium size river rod but has the touch for smaller creeks too and the guts for a big river.”

-Looking for a quick summary of the Sage X to see if it’s right for you?
-Here are the pros and cons of the Sage X:
+Looking for a quick summary of the Sage X rod to see if it’s right for you?
+Here are the pros and cons: